dotnet/docs/docs/core/compatibility/cryptography.md

 ---
 title: Cryptography breaking changes
-description: Lists cryptography-related breaking changes in .NET Core. ms.date: 04/22/2020
+description: Lists cryptography-related breaking changes in .NET Core 2.1-3.0. ms.date: 04/22/2020
 ---
-# Cryptography breaking changes
+# Cryptography breaking changes for .NET Core 2.1-3.0

 The following breaking changes are documented on this page: